shubham070696/Portfolio/dataviz3&4.md

 Answers to some of the other questions that I asked:
 1. Both users were able to identify that the plot was aimed towards the general public looking to identify states where renting is preferred than buying.
-2. Both users were able to understand the meaning of the visuals and the interpretation being derived from them.
+2. Both users were able to understand the meaning of the visual and the interpretation being derived from them.

 Based on the feedback provided by the 2 users, I moved on to change my visual accordingly.

+### Building my solution
+Based on the feedback received, I made the following changes:
+1. I categorized Renting and buying with two different colors to show a contrast ( Buying - Orange and Renting - Green)  .
+2. Sorted the data based on the difference amount showing the meter level movement towards buying from left to right.
+3. I changed the title to much more brief description about the story that the visualization wants to convey which "According to 2018 statistics, renting is better in majority of the states".
+4. Added the legends to signify rent and buy.
+5. Changed the Y axis label to much more descriptive title.

+### Final Visualization
+My visualization is attached below:

+<div class="flourish-embed flourish-chart" data-src="visualisation/7769379"><script src="https://public.flourish.studio/resources/embed.js"></script></div>